Texan cuisine: Dessert and pastry

-Czech immigrants brought a tradition of pastry-making including fruit-filled kolaches and sausage-filled klobasniky, pastries.
+Bohemian immigrants brought a tradition of pastry-making including fruit-filled kolaches and sausage-filled klobasniky, pastries.
 The Texas Legislature has declared West, Texas the "Home of the Official Kolache of the Texas Legislature," while Caldwell, Texas is "Kolache Capital of Texas."
-Strudel was brought to Texas by European immigrants.
+Strudel was brought to Texas by German immigrants.

 Sopapillas are a simple fried pastry dough sweetened with sugar and cinnamon.
 The dish has roots in a lard-fried pastry made by the Tigua Pueblo and Franciscan friars from New Mexico in Ysleta, El Paso.
 This early form of the pastry dates to at least 1682, as the style originates in New Mexican cuisine, making it one of the earliest pastries known found in Texan cuisine.